MICHAEL DE BONO FINE ART

 I wondered about who created it, three centuries ago, and why I rarely saw contemporary artists using similar skills.

-After leaving school I visited universities, looking to find an answer from those with formal credentials.
+After leaving school I visited universities, looking to find an answer from those with academic credentials.

 As a result they could talk about art but they lacked the skills to fully realise their aesthetic intentions.
 This was a disappointment to them which they expressed to me privately.

-I thought that this must be an oversight, however, as I visited other universities I discovered the same situation.
+I thought that this was probably an oversight, however, as I visited other universities I discovered the same situation.

-So I decided that university wasn't the best use of my time and set out instead to teach myself.
+So I decided that, from my observations, university wouldn't provide what I sought, and so I set out instead to teach myself.

 Working day jobs while trying to rediscover the methods of the Old Masters in my spare time was a challenge.